Sublinear-Time Computation in the Presence of Online Erasures: Yao's minimax principle for online erasure oracles

 \begin{corollary} To prove a lower bound $q$ on the worst-case query complexity of online-erasure-resilient randomized algorithms for a promise decision problem, it is enough to give \begin{itemize} \item a randomized adversarial strategy $\cS$, \item a distribution $\mathcal{D}^+$ on positive instances of size $n$, and

-\item a distribution $\mathcal{D}^-$ on instances of size $n$ that are negative with probability at least $\frac{6}{7}$, \end{itemize} such that $CD(\cD^+$-view$, \cD^-$-view$) < \frac{1}{6}$ for every deterministic $q$-query algorithm that accesses its input via an online-erasure oracle using strategy $\cS$. \end{corollary} We prove \autoref{cor:yao_2}, following an argument in \cite{RS06}.
-We rely on the following claim from \cite{RS06}.
+\item a distribution $\mathcal{D}^-$ on instances of size $n$ that are negative with probability at least $\frac{6}{7}$, \end{itemize} such that $CD(\cD^+$-view$, \cD^-$-view$) < \frac{1}{6}$ for every deterministic $q$-query algorithm that accesses its input via an online-erasure oracle using strategy $\cS$. \end{corollary}